-

 India is experiencing a gradual shift towards electronic filings, online hearings, and increasing adoption of ‘Online Dispute Resolution’ (“ODR”) platforms, though we have not seen these being as frequently deployed in insurance disputes as of now.

-Key factors fuelling its development include the rise in e-commerce activity, and the increasing adoption of virtual hearings by courts and arbitrators, and government initiatives such as the NITI Aayog’s recent report titled “Designing the Future of Dispute Resolution: The ODR Policy Plan for India” which outlines a strategic roadmap for integrating ODR into India’s legal framework.
+Key factors fuelling its development include the rise in e-commerce activity, and the increasing adoption of virtual hearings by courts and arbitrators, and government initiatives such as the NITI Aayog’s report titled “Designing the Future of Dispute Resolution: The ODR Policy Plan for India” which outlines a strategic roadmap for integrating ODR into India’s legal framework.

 -